AgoraIO-Extensions/Agora-Recording-Java-SDK/README.md

 #### Recording Output Files

-- **Single-Stream Recording**: Generates multiple MP4 files in the `Examples/recorder_result/` directory (or as specified by `recorderPath`), named after the UIDs of each user (e.g., `uid_123456_timestamp.mp4`).
+- **Single-Stream Recording**: Generates multiple MP4 files in the `Examples-Cmd/recorder_result/` directory (or as specified by `recorderPath`), named after the UIDs of each user (e.g., `uid_123456_timestamp.mp4`).
-- **Mixed-Stream Recording**: Generates a single MP4 file in the `Examples` directory (or as specified by `recorderPath`), with the filename specified in the JSON configuration.
+- **Mixed-Stream Recording**: Generates a single MP4 file in the `Examples-Cmd` directory (or as specified by `recorderPath`), with the filename specified in the JSON configuration.

 #### Troubleshooting Common Issues

 - If no recording file is output, check if the AppID, Token, and channel name are correct.
 - Ensure there are active users sending media streams in the channel.
 - Check the log files for detailed error messages.
-Logs are typically located in the `Examples/logs/` directory.
+Logs are typically located in the `Examples-Cmd/logs/` directory.

-> **Tip**: For more advanced configuration options and detailed parameter descriptions, refer to the comments in the `Examples/config/recorder_json.example` file.
+> **Tip**: For more advanced configuration options and detailed parameter descriptions, refer to the comments in the `Examples-Cmd/config/recorder_json.example` file.

 ### Recording via API Call